BluAS BluAS

 Hint: To create a list of all your (unique) artists from your NAS, you can use the export function of the well-known utility mp3tag.
 With a simple script you can make a csv file in the right format ('genre;artist').
 Just send me an email for if you want more information.

-Perhaps in future it can be replaced with a single API request (if shared by Bluesound), but for now, you'll have to create one yourself.
-A sample file (bluas-sample.csv) is part of the installation-zip (just rename it to 'bluas.csv').
+Perhaps in a future release, Bluesound may think of a single inventory request, but for now, you'll have to create one yourself.
+A sample file (bluas-sample.csv) is part of the BluAS zip (just rename it to 'bluas.csv').

 Configuring it